rasmus0201/rbs-ec1-flappy-bird/Documentation.md

     - Score - should be attached to how long the user gets.

 ## 2. Game features
+You can use touch or the button to make the bird fly (go up).
+If you don't do anything the bird will accelerate to the ground.
+The goal is to get between the top and bottom pipes without hitting them.
+You do this to everytime a pipe comes towards the flappy bird.

+You die if you:
+- Hit the bottom of the screen (the ground)
+- Hit any pipe

+Theme (background color and fill color) change when the room temperature rises (it is getting hotter) and when it falls (it is getting colder)

 ## 3. Map of input/output peripherals
 - LCD/Touch screen: